 We are currently evaluating avapritinib for the treatment of GIST in an ongoing Phase 1 clinical trial in advanced GIST, which we refer to as our NAVIGATOR trial, and an ongoing global, randomized Phase 3 clinical trial comparing avapritinib to regorafenib in third-line GIST, which we refer to as our VOYAGER trial.
 We have completed enrollment of the NAVIGATOR trial, and in June 2019, we reported updated data from the NAVIGATOR trial at the 2019 American Society of Clinical Oncology, or ASCO, Annual Meeting.
-In July 2019, as part of our collaboration with

-CStone Pharmaceuticals, or CStone, we dosed the first patient in China in our ongoing VOYAGER trial, and we expect to complete global enrollment of the VOYAGER trial in the second half of 2019.
-In addition, we plan to initiate a Phase 3 precision medicine trial in second-line GIST in the second half of 2019, which we refer to as our COMPASS-2L trial.
+In July 2019, as part of our collaboration with CStone Pharmaceuticals, or CStone, we dosed the first patient in China in our ongoing VOYAGER trial.
+We have completed patient screening in the VOYAGER trial, and we recently achieved the target enrollment for this trial.
+We expect to report top-line data from the VOYAGER trial in the second quarter of 2020.
+We plan to continue to evaluate opportunities for the development of avapritinib in second-line GIST and provide an update in 2020 on those plans and our previously announced planned Phase 3 clinical trial in second-line GIST, which we refer to as our COMPASS-2L trial.